JealousyM/ngx-open-web-ui-chat/test-app/README.md

 # OpenWebUI Chat Test Application

-Modern test application for demonstrating the `ngx-open-web-ui-chat` library.
+Modern test application for demonstrating the `ngx-open-web-ui-chat` library features including the new integrations support.

 ## 🎨 Features